John Christie (serial killer): Mistakes in the investigation

 Police made several mistakes in their handling of the Evans case, especially in overlooking the remains of Christie's previous murder victims in the garden at 10 Rillington Place; one femur was later found propping up a fence.
 The garden of the property was very small, about 16 by 14 ft, and the fence was parallel to the wash-house where the bodies of Beryl and Geraldine were later found.
-Several searches were made at the house after Evans confessed to placing his wife's remains in the drains, but the three policemen conducting the search did not go into the wash-house.
+Several searches were made at the house after Evans confessed to placing his wife's remains in the drains, but the three policemen conducting the search did not go into the washhouse.
 The garden was apparently examined but was not excavated at this point.
 Christie later admitted that his dog had unearthed Eady's skull in the garden shortly after these police searches; he threw the skull into an abandoned bombed-out house in nearby St. Marks Road.
 There was clearly no systematic search made of the crime scene, in which this or other human remains would have been found and pointed to Christie as the perpetrator.
 Several police searches of the property showed a complete lack of expertise in handling forensic evidence and were quite superficial at best.
 Had the searches been conducted effectively, the investigation would have exposed Christie as a murderer, and the lives of Evans and four women would have been saved.

-The evidence of builders working at Rillington Place was ignored, and their interviews with Evans suggest that the police concocted a false confession.
+The evidence of builders working at 10 Rillington Place was ignored, and their interviews with Evans suggest that police had concocted a false confession.
 It should have been clear from the first statement made by Evans on 30 November 1949 that he was ignorant of the resting place of the body of his wife or how she had been killed.
 He claimed that his wife's body was in either a manhole or a drain at the front of the house, but a police search failed to find remains there.
-That should have prompted a thorough search of the residence, wash-house and garden, but no further action was taken until later, when the two bodies were found in the wash-house.
+That should have prompted a thorough search of the residence, washhouse and garden, but no further action was taken until later, when the two bodies were found in the washhouse.
 Evans was also unaware at his first interview that his daughter had been killed.